Exploring the Challenge and Value of Deep Learning in Automated Skin Disease Diagnosis: Prospective techniques

 In this review, 41.4\% of the papers addressing class imbalance incorporated optimized loss functions, underscoring their importance in guiding model learning for dermatological diagnosis.
 Rather than focusing on conventional loss formulations, future research should explore advanced, adaptive loss designs tailored to the unique challenges of skin lesion analysis \cite{Saba2021}.

 Promising directions include dynamic loss weighting mechanisms that automatically adjust penalties based on sample difficulty, lesion rarity, or inter-class similarity during training.
 Combining multiple loss objectives—such as focal, Dice, contrastive, and margin-based losses—within multi-task frameworks could further improve classification and segmentation accuracy for rare dermatological conditions.
+For instance, dice-based loss functions are also widely adopted to mitigate class imbalance, especially in lesion segmentation tasks where the foreground region is small relative to the background.
 In addition, integrating uncertainty-aware or noise-robust loss functions can enhance resilience to mislabeled or low-quality data, while fairness-driven loss formulations may help mitigate bias across different skin tones and demographics.
 Designing computationally efficient, task-specific loss functions suitable for federated and real-time applications will also be crucial for broader clinical adoption.